VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 The problem can be mitigated if the whole task is split into many more subtasks than workers -- hopefully no task is so big it dominates completion time

-The problem is still possible if the skewness of data is high -- salting $^+$ multi-layer reducing​
+The problem is still possible if the skewness of data is high -- salting $+$ multi-layer reducing​
     For each hot key K, it is first split into many sub keys K #1 , K #2 , K3, ....
     After reducing each K \# x , a second layer reduce is used to reduce their results

+>  数据偏斜的解决方法: hot key 被划分为多个 sub keys，在 reduce 了各个 sub keys 之后，再执行一次 reduce

 The problem is still possible if there is a straggler in the cluster
     Workers that are unusually slow (e.g., due to some hardware problem) are called stragglers, which can become bottleneck of the whole system  The problem is that these stragglers are slow but NOT DEAD, thus they maintain their heartbeats and hence cannot be killed
     The master can start a second copy of the last few tasks that run on stragglers